 UCLU Swimming Club was founded by three enthusiastic swimmers in 2012 – Michael Garner-Jones, Henry Marshall and Ruby Groome; mostly arriving at UCL only to discover there was no way to partake in the sport they loved and represent their university.
 Disillusioned by experiences at other teams and societies they set out to create a team focused on having fun through a common enjoyment of swimming.
 After all, we are all equal in a swimming costume, a hat and a pair of goggles.

 Starting back up in September 2013, over six hundred students expressed an interest in the club at the UCLU Welcome Fair.
 This year the club has had to be split into those who want to swim for fitness and those who want to swim competitively (for purely logistical reasons).
 We come together for land training sessions, and our whole club training on a Thursday evening.
-The club has gone from strength-to-strength and in 2013-14 won the UCLU Most Improved Sports Society award, as well as being nominated for the UCLU Best Sport Club award.
+The club has gone from strength-to-strength and in 2015 we won the UCLU Most Improved Sports Society award for the second consecutive year, as well as being nominated for the UCLU Best Sport Club award in 2014!